Athletic scholarship: Origin of athletic scholarships in the U.S.

 Prior to the late 19th century, college athletics consisted largely of informal gatherings orchestrated by students.
 The first college meet ever held was in 1852 when crews from Harvard and Yale raced each other in the sport of rowing, while the first college game ever played took place on November 6, 1869, when Rutgers defeated Princeton 6–4 in football.
-Following this monumental game, a movement swept across American colleges that increased the number of schools participating in athletics.
+Following this game, a movement swept across American colleges that increased the number of schools participating in athletics.
 As the popularity of sports grew, colleges also began to actively recruit individuals, as well as to offer scholarships.
 As early as the 1870s, both colleges and universities were providing financial support and incentives to athletes.
 It was not an uncommon practice at this time for non-students to participate in order to increase the success of a team.
 In fact, one story tells of a farm boy recruited to play football at the University of Kansas in 1895.
 As a result of these practices, numerous concerns were raised, including the desire to regulate college athletics.
 In 1905, the NCAA was created with the intention of "the regulation and supervision of college athletics throughout the United States, in order that the athletic activities in colleges and universities of the United States may be maintained on an ethical plan in keeping with the dignity and high purpose of education."
 Right from the start, the NCAA expressed a commitment to preserving both education and amateurism within college athletics.
 Toward this goal, the NCAA was forced to address student funding, specifically alumni sponsorship.
+So too was the NCAA forced to address the Southeastern Conference becoming the first conference to legalize athletic scholarships in 1935, a decision widely rebuked at the time.
 Thus, in 1939 the NCAA delivered a statement which emphasized the amateur status of student-athletes and stated that financial awards would be needs based and independent of the individual's continued athletic participation.
 Then, in 1950, under the governance of the NCAA, colleges developed the athletic scholarship, as a way to pay prospective student-athletes.
 As a consequence, prospective students would be awarded financially on the basis of athletic ability.
 For the next twenty years, there were no limits, as set by the NCAA, on the number of scholarships that an educational institution could award players, as well as no limit on the length of the scholarship term.
 Moreover, if an athlete withdrew participation from his sport, his scholarship could not be revoked.
 However, this all changed at the NCAA's annual convention in 1973.